rgbkrk/pottytime/README.md

 IP, UDP, TCP?

-Monitor bandwidth on an interface with some Go code, breaking it down by IP blocks.
+Monitor bandwidth on an interface with some Go code.
+This version has a default BPF to ignore Rackspace's ServiceNet.

 ```
 docker run -it rgbkrk/pottytime